-What Are the Main Gender Differences in Substance Use Disorders and Addiction?
+What Are the Main Gender Differences in Substance Abuse and Addiction?

 In the first half of the 20th century, men were approximately three times more likely to suffer from alcohol abuse and seek treatment.
 Fast-forward to the end of the century and this figure for substance abuse has plummeted to 1.2 times more likely.